 Duration: Minimum 12 months, maximum 3 years.

 Delivery Method: 100% online via OnlineCampus (an interactive online learning environment) with intensive class discussion and collaboration.

 This course gives you the opportunity to develop a detailed understanding of the practical applications of modern finance theories in the financial world.

 You will learn from specialist staff with expertise in accounting, finance, economics and management.
 On completion of your course you will be able to apply your skills in areas including valuation, investment and financial decision-making, risk management and derivatives, financial instruments and markets, mergers and acquisitions, and corporate restructuring in developed and emerging markets.

 You will also be able to make key financial and strategic decisions in the daily operations of any organisation.
 These qualities are highly prized by international corporations.

-3 good reasons to study International Business with Law at Salford:
+3 good reasons to study International Business with Law: